Migrating from HPC

 - if you haven't already, apply for an account on ada.uea.ac.uk

-- check which software modules are available and change your .bashrc accordingly in you automatically add modules.
+- check which software modules are available.
 Please ask for advice if you are unsure.

 - recompile any code you have built yourself